Chapter 36

 "Exactly."

-The boy blinked, nodding and looking around again, marveling.
+The boy blinked, nodding, and looked around again, marveling.

-The wind blew softly, moving his chestnut hair and making the leaves of the nearby trees dance, while the voices and laughter of other children resonated in the distance, scattered across the great courtyard.
+The wind blew softly, moving his brown hair and making the leaves of nearby trees dance, while the voices and laughter of other children echoed in the distance, scattered across the great courtyard.

 Sil watched the scene with tenderness.